trilitech/tezos-developer-docs/docs/overview/glossary.md

    * An open-source project and software (as in, "contributing to the Tezos codebase")
    * A peer-to-peer network of nodes maintaining a blockchain (as in "a Tezos node")
    * The specific Tezos chain with the most economic relevance (as in "the Tezos chain").
-Typically, this would be today the chain whose [millionth block](https://tzkt.io/BKtC4QCWoF73kxLj773vFpQuuwrnye6PS7T1aM3XEPvFXiQbNu7/endorsements) had hash `BKtC4QCWoF73kxLj773vFpQuuwrnye6PS7T1aM3XEPvFXiQbNu7`.
+In particular, the chain whose [millionth block](https://tzkt.io/BKtC4QCWoF73kxLj773vFpQuuwrnye6PS7T1aM3XEPvFXiQbNu7/endorsements) had hash `BKtC4QCWoF73kxLj773vFpQuuwrnye6PS7T1aM3XEPvFXiQbNu7`.

 - **Tez**